 The greatest gift.

 Everything.
 The most sacred thing, an unselfish act.
 Some gave their life for my freedom, for your freedom.
 And they weren’t sitting in an air conditioned home when they offered this gift.
 They were hungry, sleepy, exhausted, and most-likely afraid.
-These patriots wanted to be home with their family, but instead they listened to a calling, something my pitiful words can not adequately describe.
+These patriots wanted to be home with their family, but instead they listened to a calling, something my pitiful words can not adequately describe in this blog.
 I know that being a patriot is more than hanging a flag.
 Many strangers, whom I shall never meet, were duty-bound to keep me free just so I could write this post.
 Can you feel the gravity of their sacrifice?
 Someone died so I could have free speech and for that I can never thank them enough.

-Momma’s lost their children.
+Momma’s lost children.
 Dad’s punched walls with grief.
 Wives mourned their husbands and the children of these brave men and women . . . well, isn’t it the fatherless and the motherless children who suffer the most?
 Isn’t it they who stumble through life with a hole in their heart?